apptainer/singularity-userdocs/definition_files.rst

 .. note::

     Be careful with the ``%setup`` section!
-This scriptlet is executed outside of the container on the host system itself, and is executed will elevated priviledges.
+This scriptlet is executed outside of the container on the host system itself, and is executed with elevated priviledges.
 Commands in ``%setup`` can alter and potentially damage the host.